armoredelephant/hunt_train/src/site_guide.md

 In order to use Discord relays, the following criteria must be met:

-    - Created an account and verified your FFXIV character.
+    - Logged in with Google and verified your FFXIV character.
     - Datacenter is selected from the dropdown.
     - World is selected from the dropdown.